 Student Achievement:Summarize the student achievement trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+What are the important trends and patterns that will support the identification of student, Data reveals that students are performing at beginning and developing levels in all tested GMAS areas.
+We are consistently performing below 20% content mastery.
+These trends indicate a need for a focus on implementation of research-based interventions and instructional practices to support students' needs. teacher, and leader needs?